spaetzel/spaetzel.github.com/_posts/2009-05-01-linq-the-fastest-way-to-work-with-data-in-net.markdown

 ---
+wordpress_id: 578
-title: LINQ The fastest way to work with data in .net
+title: LINQ - The Fastest Way to Work with Data in .net
 layout: post
 ---